krishnakadiyala/NPAcourse/labs/Section_01_Network_Automation_Fundamentals_with_Ansible/Ansible_Lab_05_Course_Inventory_File.md

 router2
 ```

-`ansible_host` is a special variable in which allows you easily manage devices using names in your inventory file and playbooks without having formal DNS or IP to name mappings.
+`ansible_host` is a special variable that allows you to easily manage devices using names in your inventory file and playbooks without having formal DNS or IP to name mappings.
 This example assumes `router2` is a DNS name.